 Have you wondered how a pregnancy is covered by Liberty HealthShare?
-My wife and I just went through the entire experience starting in late 2016, so in this post, I will explain how it works and how it went for us.
+My wife and I just went through the entire experience starting in late 2016 with the birth in August 2017, so in this post, I will explain how it works and how it went for us.

 Can you use multiple Facebook pixels on one site?
 The short answer is: yes!
 This was a frustrating problem!
 Facebook doesn’t provide any documentation about using more than one pixel on a single site.
 This is hard to believe, as I imagine many businesses work with multiple digital marketing vendors who provide Facebook ad services.
 From the looks of the many unanswered questions in Facebook’s help forum about this, it’s obvious many are frustrated along with me.